Gas Cylinder Storage (LPG) – Safety, Security and Convenience.

 February 9, 2018

-Although there are various ways to store gas cylinders (propane and butane), this article focusses on enclosed storage, used predominantly by mobile / static home parks, catering outlets and general industrial use.
+Although there are various ways to store gas cylinders, or gas bottles (propane and butane), this article focusses on enclosed storage, used predominantly by mobile / static home parks, catering outlets and general industrial use.

 The storage of LPG gas cylinders within an external housing (to prevent theft, tampering or simply for aesthetic reasons) – raises a number of significant and key considerations.